STARGATELIGHT/STARGATELIGHT/README.md

  I'm Edwin, a DevOps Engineer and AWS Certified Solutions Architect – Associate with a strong background in cloud computing, automation, and infrastructure migration.
 I have successfully migrated on-premises legacy systems to the cloud, optimizing performance, scalability, and cost-efficiency while ensuring business continuity.

  I'm Currently Working On:
-  - Developing a serverless event-driven application on AWS, utilizing Lambda, DynamoDB, API Gateway, and EventBridge for real-time processing.
+  - Developing a serverless event-driven application on AWS, utilizing Lambda, DynamoDB, API Gateway, and EventBridge for real-time processing, Check it here:https://github.com/STARGATELIGHT/VoteTrack-AWS.git